“And forgive us our debts, as we also have forgiven our debtors.” Matthew 6: 12

 “If you forgive anyone’s sins, they have been forgiven; if you do not forgive them, they are not forgiven.”
 John 20:23

 The word for Forgiveness in the Bible means letting go, leaving alone, or sending away.
-Forgiveness is letting go of the debt we owe for the wrongs done to by others.
+Forgiveness is letting go of the debt they owe for the wrongs done to you by others.
 This goes for God or us.
 When God forgives us, we are free of the punishment for sin against Him.
 When we forgive others, we leave behind any retribution, revenge, or anything we feel they owe us for what they have done.

 God is not saying that you have to, need to, or are required to forgive to be forgiven…He is saying that if you are forgiven you will forgive others.
 Forgiveness and many other commands God gives us are evidence of, not requirements for, your forgiveness as a follower of Jesus.
 Let me illustrate in a different way.

 You are extremely poor and your family has no money for food.
 You are starving.
 The only place you can get food is from the garbage, but when you eat from it, it makes you sick.
 You know if you don’t get something good to eat soon you will die.
 In steps a very wealthy individual and says “I’ve paid for all your food for the rest of your life.
 It’s available to you and you can eat all the food you want.
 Don’t overdo it, be greedy or waste it, but eat what you need.
 Keep in mind, some food is better for you than others – so be wise and eat what is necessary for a healthy life.
 After you’ve eaten your fill, feed others.
 Share this food with anyone who needs it, I’ll provide it all.
 I have enough to feed everyone.”